ComSSA/www.comssa.org.au/minutes/2015-08-20/index.md

   * Not much is needed to organise this one
   * Need to get rid of prizes we already have, but also get the usual steam cards
   * Adam missing both Friday night and Saturday, Brad missing Friday night (We're around for setup though)
-  * Setup starts crack of noon, 12PM, and we are letting people in at about 3PM (HOPEFULLY)
+  * Setup starts crack of noon, 12PM, and we are letting people in at about 3PM
   * If someone wants to arrange an esky again or ask guild, we can do drinks again, not a huge priority though

 ## Altronics